 There will be numerous workshops and events during the week of the festival, held at many locations in Wivenhoe, including the local library, bookshop, cafes and open spaces.
 This engages the community in wildlife projects, but also increases awareness of the facilities available in the community which people may not be aware of.

 For more information about the events taking place please go to http://www.wildaboutwiv.org/

-Our budding poets in Class 2 created this poem which will be on display at Wivenhoe Station between the 6th and the 13th May 2017.
+Our budding poets in Class 2 created a poem which was on display at Wivenhoe Station.

 The children at Broomgrove Junior School have been thinking about their dreams for the future of Wivenhoe as part of the Green Dreams activity.
 These dreams are about the future the children want, or steps to get it there.
 Our school council were then tasked with choosing 8 dreams that they wanted to send to the Wild About Wivenhoe organisers.
 The following dreams are being exhibited at Wivenhoe Library from Thursday 4th May at 4pm until Sunday 14th May.
 You will be able to vote for your favourite 'dream' and the winners will be put forward to the Town Council.
 Please pop along to the library to take a look and to vote for your favourite.

 1. There will be an annual best kept garden competition.
 (Effie - Class 1)

 2. There will be outdoor gym equipment at the King George's Playing Field.
 (Molly - Class 1)